||ReFresh Newsletter Second Edition

 Surprising as it may be to learn, food is the #1 category of Municipal Solid Waste entering our landfills each year, and yet 1 in 7 Americans experiences food insecurity.
 In the new ReFresh newsletter, we hope to start a conversation that will address all aspects of this vital issue, from societal impact to what we as individuals can do to reduce it.
 Please contact us if you'd like to receive this quarterly newsletter in the future.
 Download the Second Edition of the ReFresh newsletter here.
 Download the ReFresh First Edition newsletter here.

-The Great American Cleanup is the country's largest community improvement program that kicks off in more than 20,000+ communities each spring.
+The 2018 Great American Cleanup marks its 20th year and is the country's largest community improvement program that kicks off in more than 20,000+ communities each spring.
 This national program sponsored by Keep America Beautiful engages more than 5 million volunteers and participants who take action in their communities every year to create positive change and lasting impact.
-Huge thanks to the national sponsors: Nestle Waters, Altria, BNSF, Dow, GLAD, Lowe's and Niagara!

 |Check out the Keep Nebraska Beautiful Facebook Page.
 Click here.